Covid-19 March 2021

 We also present workshops and demonstrations in the wider East Anglian Community, and further afield.
 Find out about our live events, workshops, instrument hire, and Friends’ scheme and much more by exploring our site.

 Please do consider donating your empty ink cartridges which many of you will be going through rather more than usual.

 The way this scheme works has changed!
 Please note that after the end of 2020, Recycle for Charity will no longer accept the pre paid envelopes.
 Instead, you can arrange for a pre paid label directly with the company – you can still select the East Anglian Traditional Music Trust as your chosen charity and instead of £1 per cartridge, we can get as much as £2 so we urge you to continue using this scheme.
 There is a minimum number of cartridges you can send in order to qualify for a free postage label though this generally equates to 2-3 cartridges.
 Alternatively, if you are local, please feel free to leave your empty cartridges for us via the Museum of East Anglian Life (but not during Lockdowns).
 Every little helps – both the Trust and the environment.
 For more information about this scheme, please see https://www.recycle4charity.co.uk/.

 Now is also a good time to join the Friends scheme if you are not already a member and would like to help in these difficult times.

 INSTRUMENT HIRE/BOOK SALES

-Never better was the time to learn an instrument and we have several instruments available for HIRE at excellent rates.
-Or why not learn some new tunes from our tunebook Before the Night Was Out.
+Never was there a better time to learn an instrument and we have several instruments available for HIRE at excellent rates.
+Or why not learn some new tunes from our tune book Before the Night Was Out.
 Have a look at our SHOP to see what we have in the store.